PFP-5 Floor Pump Service

 If the red indicator point is loose inside, the plastic cover may be removed.
-Use a small tipped screwdrive to gently pry between the cover and the gague body.
+Use a small tipped screwdriver to gently pry between the cover and the gauge body.

-Re-install gauge into base and push down gently.
-Intsall cover and install the four screws.
+- Reinstall gauge into base and push down gently.
+Install cover and install the four screws.

 1. Loosen and remove the hose fitting from the base.
 Turn nut counter-clockwise.

 - Loosen the compression ring at the base of the blue steel tube.
 Ring may be secure.
 If necessary use slip joint pliers to carefully loosen the ring.
 Pull ring upward and pull compression seal up from base.

 - Loose and remove two screws holding blue tube from base.